We have two beautiful homilies by Father Hanly for Easter Sunday, Year B: “Easter Sunday” and “We Are All Heirs Of Heaven.”

 All Rights Reserved.

-If you would like to use this transcript, please contact us at email@example.com for permission.
+If you would like to use our transcripts of either of these sermons (updated 2023), please contact us for permission.

-It is sometimes hard to hear Father’s words, so please let us know if you think we have made a mistake in any of our transcripts, and let us have your suggestions.
+Father Hanly's sermon for Easter Sunday, Year B, "Easter Sunday" was delivered on 12th April 2009.
+Father Hanly's sermon for Easter Sunday, Year B, "We Are All Heirs of Heaven" was delivered on 8th April 2012.
+It is sometimes hard to accurately transcribe Father Hanly's reflections, so please let us know if you think we have made a mistake in any of our transcripts, and let us have your suggestions.

 We hope that Father Hanly’s homilies, always kind, always wise, always full of love, will restore you to peace and harmony through a new understanding of what is important in this world.
 We believe these homilies are inspiring for everyone, not only for Roman Catholics or other Christians.